-- 1) View the Model Layout, Printing from model space, and Printing from layout space videos and read sections 4.8) and 4.9). - 2) Take some time to sketch what you think the FRONT, TOP and RIGHT SIDE views of the above object will look like. - 3) set-inch.dwt and throughout this tutorial.
-Save As Ortho Tut.dwg.
+- 1) View the Model Layout, Printing from model space, and Printing from layout space videos and read sections 4.8) and 4.9). - 2) Take some time to sketch what you think the FRONT, TOP and RIGHT SIDE views of the above object will look like.

+3) Open set-inch.c throughout this tutorial.

+Ortho Tut.dwg.
 Save periodically